 - Compose an assignment faster by (re)using existing exercises.

 - Store questions from the same subject in one place.

-- Align exercises with the study goals of a curriculum.
+- Align exercises with the objectives of a curriculum.

 - Verify exercises by allowing colleagues to share feedback.

 - Automatically generate assignments based on a blueprint.

 - extension Exercises

 In this tab all exercises of the question bank can be found.
 Also, exercises can be created, modified and reviewed by colleagues.
 Read more about question bank exercises here.